Chungwin/GoogleCalendarRecruitmentAnalytics/README.md

 **Goal:**
 - Store all Google Calendar Events from a given calendar in a SQL Database.
 - Identify Interviews
-- Connect Interview-Event-Data with Interview-Dta from **[Breezy Recruitment Analytics Project.](https://github.com/Chungwin/BreezyRecruitmentAnalytics)** for more precise time meterics.
+- Connect Interview-Event-Data with Interview-Data from **[Breezy Recruitment Analytics Project.](https://github.com/Chungwin/BreezyRecruitmentAnalytics)** for more precise time meterics.
 - Constatly update and anonmyise the data accordig to GDPR-guidelines.

 ## Installation